arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 It turns out that it's fairly safe to assume that one of your packets will in fact go straight through without any significant delay, once every 20 minutes or so.
 However, the clock drift between normal computers can be as much as 17 ms in 10 minutes.
-17 ms is quite significant, especially if your target delay is 25 ms (in in the LEDBAT_ spec).
+17 ms is quite significant, especially if your target delay is 25 ms (as in the LEDBAT_ spec).

 Clocks progresses at different rates depending on temperature.
 This means computers running hot are likely to have a clock drift compared to computers running cool.

-So, by updating the delay base periodically based on the lowest seen sample, you'll either end up changin it upwards (artificaially making the delay samples appear small) without the congestion or delay actually having changed, or you'll end up with a significant clock drift and have artificially low samples because of that.
+So, by updating the delay base periodically based on the lowest seen sample, you'll either end up changing it upwards (artificaially making the delay samples appear small) without the congestion or delay actually having changed, or you'll end up with a significant clock drift and have artificially low samples because of that.

-The solution to this problem based on the fact that the clock drift is only a problem for one of the sides of the connection.
+The solution to this problem is based on the fact that the clock drift is only a problem for one of the sides of the connection.
 Only when your delay measurements keep increasing is it a problem.
 If your delay measurements keep decreasing, the samples will simply push down the delay base along with it.
 With this in mind, we can simply keep track of the